New Zealand switches on sprinklers to deter ‘Freedom Convoy’-inspired protesters and is mocked for being mild

 “Police have identified a range of different causes and motivations among the protestors, making it difficult to open clear and meaningful lines of communication,” said Superintendent Corrie Parnell, Wellington district commander, in a statement.

-Misinformation, particularly on social media, has been identified as an issue, he said, and expressed “concern” that children were being encouraged to attend the protest.
+Misinformation, particularly on social media, has been identified as an issue, he said, expressing “concern” that children were being encouraged to attend the protest.

-“It is important to note that Police on Parliament grounds continue to take a measured approach,” Parnell said.
-While police there had been seen carrying batons, “that was not in line with [the] current approach and staff have now removed this equipment,” he added.

 Parliament’s Speaker is trying to wash out the protesters from the lawn by turning on the sprinklers pic.twitter.com/CUX7w9vqBJ— Bryce Edwards (@bryce_edwards) February 11, 2022

-The relative mildness of the response to protesters prompted some humor on social media, with one local describing it as “the most New Zealand thing you will see today.”
+The relative mildness of the response to protesters prompted humor on social media, with one local describing it as “the most New Zealand thing you will see today.”

 “I hear New Zealand has turned the sprinklers on outside the Parliament building to dissuade the antivax protesters there.
 They’ll be drenched!
 I just hope no one offers them free rainsuits,” joked a Twitter user.